-You need to get the vehicle up to running temperature – this helps to thin the oil out, which reduces time and stress on the vacuum.
-But you’ll need to let it cool a little before getting under the hood and pulling bits apart – the metal engine components will generally cool quicker than the oil.
+You need to get the vehicle up to running temperature.
+This helps to thin the oil out, which reduces time and stress on the vacuum.
+But, you’ll need to let it cool a little before getting under the hood and pulling bits apart.
+The metal engine components will generally cool quicker than the oil.

 Once you’re confident that the tube is in the right position, start pumping.
-You’ll normally need 10 – 15 pumps before things get moving (depending on the extractor), and I give it a few extra just to be on the safe side.
+You’ll normally need 10 – 15 pumps before things get moving (depending on the extractor).
+I give it a few extra just to be on the safe side.
 Go and grab yourself a cup of joe and wait.

 Some extractors have markings on the side so you can measure how much fluid you’ve removed.
 If your vehicle holds 4.5 liters of oil but you only get 1.5 liters out, you know the tube isn’t in properly).

 That’s it.
 Job done.
-All clean, fuss free and no mess.
+All clean, fuss-free and no mess.